Early Years Program

 – How We Organize Ourselves

 Under each theme, EY students delve into one unit of inquiry which is either science driven or social studies driven.
-Conceptual lenses and disciplinary subject areas ensure a deeper and valid understanding of the units of inquiry and improve the students’ literacy; their artistic perspective; their personal, social, and physical development; and their mathematical and reasoning concepts and skills
+Conceptual lenses and disciplinary subject areas ensure a deeper understanding of the units of inquiry and develops student literacy; artistic perspective; personal, social, and physical development; as well as mathematical and reasoning concepts and skills.